replit/river/PROTOCOL.md

 - The `to` field of the message MUST match the transport's `clientId`.
 - Have the expected `seq` number (see the 'Handling Transparent Reconnections' heading for more information on seq/ack).
 - Is not an explicit heartbeat (i.e. the `AckBit` is not set).
+- Stop sending any messages upon receiving a `StreamClosedBit`
+  - Any side can close the stream
+  - For simplicity, all closes are full closes (i.e. there are no half-open streams) and no acks are required for stream closing.
+  - If the closing side receives a message after closing a stream, it is safe to discard it.
+    - It is recommended that you log an error if one side recieves a message for an unknown stream, therefore, after closing a stream it is recommended that you leave a tombstone for the closed stream id to differentiate between streams that were never opened and streams that have been closed.

 When a message is validated at this level, the implementor must update the bookkeeping information for the session (see the 'Transparent Reconnections' heading for more information).